Keyboard shortcuts

 foks key new

 This command will make the Yubikey generate two encryption keys and store them in "slots" within the PIV app.
-One of these keys will be added to your FOKS user account as a "key", the same way a device key or user key is added.

 • Press <Enter> to get started